AmrHMorsy/AmrHMorsy.github.io/_pages/Tutoring.md

 horizontal: false
 ---

-I offer personalized tutoring sessions in **Computer Graphics** and **Computer Graphics Programming**, teaching both beginners and advanced learners.
+I offer personalized tutoring sessions in **computer graphics** and **graphics programming**, teaching both beginners and advanced learners.

 My expertise includes developing custom game engines, real-time simulations, interactive animations, and video games using low-level graphics APIs such as **Vulkan**, **OpenGL**, **Metal**, and **DirectX**.

-With **four** years of teaching experience, I’ve helped learners from around the world improve their understanding of **Computer Graphics** and **Graphics Programming** and bring their dream game engines, hobby games, and animations to life.
+With **four** years of teaching experience, I’ve helped learners from around the world improve their understanding of computer graphics and their graphics programming skills and bring their dream game engines, hobby games, and animations to life.

 <br>